gregwebs/Shelly.hs/doc/shelly-monad.markdown

                    , trace :: B.Builder         -- ^ store a trace of executed commands
                    , errExit :: Bool            -- ^ throw an exception when a command returns an error }
+data State = State
+   -- state for the currently ran command
+   { sCode :: Int -- ^ exit code for command that ran
+   , sStdin :: Maybe Text -- ^ stdin for the command to be run , sStderr :: Text -- ^ stderr for command that ran

+   -- state for the envrionment
+   , sDirectory :: FilePath -- ^ working directory
+   , sEnvironment :: [(String, String)]
+   , sPathExecutables :: Maybe [(FilePath, S.Set FilePath)] -- ^ cache of executables in the PATH

+   -- state for the options
+   , sPrintStdout :: Bool   -- ^ print stdout of command that is executed
+   , sPrintCommands :: Bool -- ^ print command that is executed
+   , sTracing :: Bool -- ^ should we trace command execution
+   , sTrace :: Text -- ^ the trace of command execution
+   , sErrExit :: Bool -- ^ should we exit immediately on any error
+   }
 ~~~~~~~~

 `State` holds the state of our environment. `errExit`, `printStdout`, and `printCommands` all configure how running a shell command behaves.